zwettemaan/secretDmg/README.md

 - Removes password from OS credential store
 - Useful for security cleanup or troubleshooting

-### `change-password` - Change Project Password
+### `change-password` - Change Secrets Store Password
 ```bash
 python secrets_manager.py change-password
 ```
-- Changes the encryption password for the project
+- Changes the encryption password for the secrets store
 - Re-encrypts all secrets with new password
 - Prompts for current and new passwords
 - Updates stored password in keychain